redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ## Building a Component the Redwood Way

 What's our blog missing?
 Comments.
 Let's add a simple comment engine so people can leave their completely rational, well-reasoned comments on our blog posts.
-It's the Internet, what could go wrong?
+It's the internet, what could go wrong?

 There are a couple of ways we could go about building this new feature: